 Doctors are currently prescribing corticosteroid medications to reduce the amount and intensity of symptoms of this disease in patients.
 However, the use of these medications can lead to health risks.

-Patients with mixed connective tissue disease should take vitamin D and calcium daily to achieve greater relief of symptoms, as well as side effects on corticosteroid medications.
+Patients with mixed connective tissue disease should take vitamin D and calcium daily to achieve more excellent relief of symptoms, as well as side effects of corticosteroid medications.